ankitt26/crypto-place/README.md

 <!-- ACKNOWLEDGEMENTS -->

 ## 🙏 Acknowledgments <a name="acknowledgements"></a>

-I would like to thanks microverse .
+I would like to extend my sincere thanks and credit to Nelson Sakwa (https://www.behance.net/sakwadesignstudio) for the inspiring design that served as the foundation for the creation of the Crypto-place app.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>